Abstrucked/cairo.nvim/README.md

 3. Open a Cairo file (`.cairo`) in a Scarb project
 4. The language server should automatically start providing syntax highlighting and LSP features

+### Available Commands

+When editing a Cairo file, these commands become available:

+- `:CairoCheck` - Display detailed LSP status and diagnostics for the current buffer
+- `:CairoRestart` - Restart the Cairo LSP for the current buffer
+- `:CairoLocateProject` - Locate and open the project root directory

+### LSP Features

+- **Code Completion**: Press `<C-x><C-o>` or use your completion plugin
+- **Go to Definition**: Press `gd` to jump to symbol definitions
+- **Hover Information**: Press `K` to show documentation
+- **Diagnostics**: Errors and warnings are shown in the buffer

+### Formatting

+If you have conform.nvim installed, you can format Cairo files with:
+- `:ConformFormat` - Format the current buffer
+- Visual mode: Select text and format with `gq`
+- Or configure your formatter to format on save

 ## Testing

 Create a new Scarb project to test the setup: